Entwicklungsburo-Stresing/EBST_CAM/doc/mainpage.md

 ## How to use Stresing software

-There are two possibilities to use this software.

-1. Use the compiled library ESLSCDLL.dll and operate the camera from your software with DLL calls.
-There are some examples available that are operating the camera with the DLL for [LabVIEW](https://github.com/Entwicklungsburo-Stresing/lv64), [Python](https://github.com/Entwicklungsburo-Stresing/stresing_python) and [Matlab](https://github.com/Entwicklungsburo-Stresing/stresing_matlab).
+Use the compiled library ESLSCDLL.dll or libESLSCDLL.so and operate the camera from your software with DLL calls.
+There are several examples available that are operating the camera with the DLL for [LabVIEW](https://github.com/Entwicklungsburo-Stresing/lv64), [Python](https://github.com/Entwicklungsburo-Stresing/stresing_python), [Matlab](https://github.com/Entwicklungsburo-Stresing/stresing_matlab) and C. Additionally there is a fully featured GUI called Escam, written in C++ with Qt.
+Escam and the C example CsimpleExample are located in the [EBST_CAM](https://github.com/Entwicklungsburo-Stresing/EBST_CAM) repository.
-2. Include the source files in your project and compile it as one software project.
-Escam and lsc-cli are using this way to operate the camera, both located in the [EBST_CAM](https://github.com/Entwicklungsburo-Stresing/EBST_CAM) repository.

-Have a look at the block diagrams at the bottom of this page.
-They are illustrating both ways of using the Stresing software.
+Have a look at the block diagrams at the bottom of this page to get an overview of the software structure.

 ## How to operate Stresing cameras

 For a simple measurement the following DLL calls should be used.
-While including the source code of the project, the calls are similar just without the DLL in the function name.
 For a complete API documentation go to the DLL documentation [page](_e_s_l_s_c_d_l_l_8c.html).

 1. [DLLInitDriver](@ref DLLInitDriver): Initialize the driver.
 Call it once at startup.
 2. [DLLInitBoard](@ref DLLInitBoard): Initialize PCIe board.
 Call it once at startup.